Gore District Council Takes Step In The Right Direction

 “The current situation at Gore District Council reflects poorly on everyone involved.

-“Although it’s primarily this is keenly felt by the Gore community, it also does disservice to local democracy and local government generally.
+“Although it’s primarily felt by the Gore community, it also does a disservice to local democracy and local government generally.

 “Communities have high expectations of their leaders and all parties have been subject to intense public scrutiny in the past few months, something the Council isn’t used to.